ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

 2. A camera may not be powered on.
 Double check the Power over Coax settings are correct to power on the camera from the PXIe-148x acquisition board.
 3. Script may have invalid commands - need to compare camera data sheet vs script commands

-Some explanation on how to do a deeper dive
-Wire up the script output from Run Configuration Script VI and review for clues on where the problem is occurring.
-The output should match the script and the logged I2C traffic in the I2C tab of the GSE.
+For help in determining the root cause of the error, wire the script output from the Run Configuration Script VI to an indicator and enable the **Log I2C to Disk** control.
+Run the VI and compare the script output to the logged I2C traffic.

 TODO: insert screenshot of block diagram of GSE for the output script.